Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

-Burial certificate or burial permit – The legal authorization of burial provided by the local government.
-The permit or certificate may authorize an earth burial, cremation, or removal to a distant point.
+Burial certificate or burial permit – Most noteworthy, the legal authorization of burial provided by the local government.
+Also, the permit or certificate may authorize an earth burial, cremation, or removal to a distant point.

-Casket – Often referred to as a “coffin”, a casket is typically made of wood, metal or plastic.
-The dead human body is placed inside of it for burial.
+Casket – Similarly, often referred to as a “coffin”, a casket is typically made of wood, metal or plastic.
+Furthermore, the dead human body is placed inside of it for burial.
 Read our Elephas Group blog “Funeral Planning – Choosing a Casket”.

-Casket coach – Commonly referred to as a “hearse” or “funeral coach”, the casket coach is designed to transport casketed remains from the funeral service over to the cemetery.
+Casket coach – Also commonly referred to as a “hearse” or “funeral coach”, the casket coach designed to transport casketed remains from the funeral service over to the cemetery.

 Catafalque – A catafalque refers to the stand that the casket rests during the funeral service.

-Cemetery – A private plot of land run by a business with property available for the disposition of the deceased.
+Cemetery – Uniquely a private plot of land run by a business with property available for the disposition of the deceased.

-Certified death certificate – Next of kin can apply for a certified death certificate, which may be required to claim insurance benefits or to settle an estate.
+Certified death certificate – Next of kin can apply for a certified death certificate, required to claim insurance benefits or to settle an estate.

-Codicil – An amendment to a will that better explains or modifies, or revokes parts of a will.
+Codicil – Correspondingly an amendment to a will that better explains or modifies, or revokes parts of a will.

-Columbarium – A place designated for the respectful storage of cremated remains kept in urns.
+Columbarium – As a matter of fact, a place designated for the respectful storage of cremated remains kept in urns.

-Committal Service – Succeeding a funeral, this short ritual is the process where the deceased is interred or entombed.
+Committal Service – Most noteworthy succeeding a funeral, this short ritual is the process where the deceased is interred or entombed.
 People will then say their final goodbyes.

-Cortege – An alternative term of a funeral procession.
+Cortege – Uniquely an alternative term of a funeral procession.